 “[This is] primarily because women are getting more educated in the Arab world and they are seeking a different future and aspirations for themselves,” said Inhorn.

 Between 1975 and 1980, women in all Arab countries had a total fertility rate of seven children per woman, which was far exceeding the world average of 3.85.
+Today, only three Arab countries, Egypt, Jordan, and Yemen, have a total fertility rate above three.

 “We labelled this decline as a quiet revolution because no one is talking about this change and it is not being recognised,” said Inhorn.